virteal/l8/README.md

 ```
 MainTask
-  Task.1 - a task with a single path with a loop
+  Task.1 - a task with a single path with a loop subpath
     MainPath
       Step
       Step
-      RepeatStep
+      RepeatPath
         Step
         Step
       Step
   Task.2 - a task with two paths (two sub tasks)
     MainPath
+      ForkedPath
         Step
         Step
       ForkedPath
+        Step
       Step
 ```